Skip to main content

 What rights are involved in using a sample?

-If the request to use a sample is approved, a fee will typically be paid to the music publisher and to remunerate rights holders of the sampled musical work and sound recording.
+If the request to use a sample is approved, a fee will typically be paid to the music publisher and A company that invests in, manufactures, distributes, promotes, and monetizes sound recordings on behalf of the artist. to remunerate rights holders of the sampled musical work and sound recording.

 There are also commercial sound banks compiling large amounts of sounds, which music creators can use for a fee to create new sound recordings.